 This people have I formed for myself: they shall shew forth my praise.Isaiah 43:21(Darby)

-But we must never forget that Israel is the nation to whom Isaiah is speaking and although there is much that we can apply to our own lives and Christian walk, it was Israel who were given the command to sing forth the greatness of God to the surrounding nations.
-Israel was given the command to tell all people groups, who were dead in trespasses and sins, of God’s gracious character and His redeeming love.
+But we must never forget that Israel is the nation to whom Isaiah is speaking specifically, and although there is much that we can apply to our own lives and Christian walk, it was Israel who was given the command to sing forth the greatness of God to the surrounding nations.
+Israel was give the command to tell all people groups, who were dead in trespasses and sins, of God’s gracious character and His redeeming love.

-It was Israel that was called to proclaim to all people that their promised Messiah was the coming King of kings and Prince of Peace – and to Israel was given the responsibility of being a light to lighten the gentiles and a voice to tell the nations that He was the One Who was chosen by God to be the Saviour of the whole world and kinsman-Redeemer of all humanity.
+It was Israel that was called to proclaim to all people that their promised Messiah of Israel was the coming King of kings and Prince of Peace – and to Israel was given the responsibility of being a light to lighten the Gentiles nations.
+Israel was to the voice that told the nations that coming Christ, was the One Who was chosen by God as the Saviour of the whole world and kinsman-Redeemer of all humanity.

-But Israel rejected their heavenly calling and crucified their Messiah and the Lord called the Church into being to sing forth the greatness of God to the surrounding nations and to tell of the gracious character and redeeming love of Israel’s rejected, kinsman-Redeemer – the Saviour of the world – Who loves Jew and Gentile alike, so that whoever calls on the name of the Lord by grace through faith in Christ will be saved.
+But Israel rejected their heavenly calling and crucified their Messiah.
+Their desire was salvation from the Roman empire rather than the salvation of their soul - and so the Lord called the Church into being to sing forth the greatness of God to the sea of humanity in the unsaved nations and to tell of the gracious character and redeeming love of Israel’s rejected, kinsman-Redeemer.
+During the time that Israel is set aside it is the Church that has been called to preach the gospel of grace and proclaim the Saviour of the world to Jew and Gentile alike, so that whosoever calls on the name of the Lord, will be saved, by grace through faith in Christ.

 We must never forget that Israel is the nation to whom Isaiah is speaking and we must always remember that the gifts and the calling of God are irrevocable.
-Israel, the nation that God formed for Himself, and will one day return to be His witnesses to the world and to show forth His praises to the nations.
+Israel, the nation that God formed for Himself, who will one day return to be His witnesses to the world.
+After the Church has been removed at the rapture it is the people of Israel whom the Lord formed for Himself who will show forth His praises to the nations.